HugoByte/aurras/docs/integration-testing-for-payout-notify.md

 14. Install Node Dependencies using `yarn install`
 15. Start susbtrate-push-notification using `npx yarn start`
 > For Brave brower enable `Use Google services for push messaging` using brave://settings/privacy
-16. Select the account for which polkadot notification to be received
+1. Select the account for which polkadot notification to be received
-17. Click Register Balance Notification button
+2. Click Register Balance Notification button
-18. Select the event source, here in this case `invoker`.
+3. Select the event source, here in this case `polkadot_payout`.
 Copy the Push notification token(user device token).
-19. Open postman and try to execute it there by pasting the copied user-device-token, adding owner key, adding topic and adding   auth-token.
+4. Open postman and try to execute it there by pasting the copied user-device-token, adding owner key, adding topic and adding   auth-token.
     ![Allow Push Notification](../examples/substrate-push-notification/images/Screen.png)